 - This sounds very poncey, but if you’re renting a sleeping bag and you’re concerned about how hygienic it is, a sleeping bag liner is a good way to resolve that.
 I didn’t choose silk to be luxurious: it’s because it is warm, thin and light

-- The extra warmth was nice on those cold nights in the mountains!
+- Also, the extra warmth was nice on those cold nights in the mountains!

 - Camping pillow